rmanese/Swift/GameOfDice/README.txt

-Dice Rolling app

-Roll a random number from 2-12
+Basic dice rolling app

 Notes:
+Logic of W/L is not stable
-A lot of messed up logic determining if win or lose Work on a better UI
+Work on UI

 Future:
-Going to switch this app to the game of craps with betting
+Going to turn it into the game of craps
+Betting, more rules implemented that just 7/11